akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 - Option 3: Only product C will be exported
 - Option 4: Only product D will be exported

+### Use the completeness filter for product model export (_since 2.2_)

+The following drop down enables you to filter on the completeness of the product models children products for the selected locales.
+Three options on completeness are proposed:
+- `No condition on completeness`: all products models are exported whatever the completeness of their children products for the channel and locales selected
+- `At least one child product complete on one selected locale` (default option): a product model is exported if at least one of its child product is complete for the channel selected on one of the selected local
+- `All children products complete on all selected locales`: a product model is exported if all its products are complete for the channel selected on all selected locales.

 ### Filter on date

 You can now export your product on a specific time condition:
-- No date condition (default option)
+- `No date condition` (default option)
-- Updated products over the last n days (e.g. 6): you want to export products updated since the last ‘n’ days:
+- `Updated products over the last n days (e.g. 6)`: you want to export products updated since the last ‘n’ days:
-- Updated products since this date:  you want to export products updated since a specific date
+- `Updated products since this date`:  you want to export products updated since a specific date
-- Updated products since last export: you want to export products updated since the last export
+- `Updated products since last export`: you want to export products updated since the last export

 If you select `Updated products over the last n days (e.g. 6)`, a field will be displayed nearby the drop down menu.
 Specify a number of days (please only use numbers) in this field.